IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 This file list the hostname/ip and port of various components of our blockchain network.

 ### Configure HFC (SDK):
-Next we need to send these fields to the SDK.
+Next, we need to send these fields to the SDK.

 ```js
 	var utils = require('./utils/hfc/lib/utils.js');    //create instance